BarlowR/BarlowR.github.io/content/trips/2024-03-17-dunlap-spring-2024-03/Dunlap_Spring20240317.md

 On the ridge to the west of the reservoir, I caught a long, drifting climb up and almost over the reservoir.
 From there I committed to making the crossing to the hills on the north side.
 I must have drifted with the bubbles, as my downwind line to the next ridge was very buoyant.

 I had lost sight of Scott, but as I arrived at the next ridge I spotted him below.
 He didn't seem to be having much luck.
-Shortly after, he radioed "I'm going to land", and I saw his wind headed over towards a good looking LZ by the reservoir.
+Shortly after, he radioed "I'm going to land", and I saw his wing headed over towards a good looking LZ by the reservoir.

 I found a climb on top of the ridge, and planed out my next move.
 I had lots of altitude, but I needed to cross over Watt's Valley to get to Tollhouse.
 One option was to follow the ridge to the West-North-West, staying on the high ground, and look for a better climb before making the jump.
 The other option, which I chose, was to punt off the top of the climb and head downwind, hoping to connect with something in the valley or the ridge on the other side.